Download the Marketing with Purpose playbook to get actionable tactics to start your inclusive advertising journey today

 It’s been said that the happiest people aren’t those who have more, but those who give more.
 For Dept, doing philanthropic work not only helps the communities they live and work in, but it also improves morale and builds a positive work culture.
 “It's a unique way of bonding,” Robert says.
 “We get to do new and fun things together and experience the incredible feeling of knowing we made a difference for a good cause.”
 The Dept team has seen first-hand that even small actions can make a big difference for people in need, and they feel strongly that it’s important for companies to do their part to make the world a better place.
 “Working for a successful company puts us in a very privileged position,” he says.
 “We have a responsibility to give back.
 Our hope is that others will be inspired to give back more.”

 In order for the company to continue giving back to the community, Dept needs to make sure their business continues to grow.
 One of the ways they do this is by getting more of their clients onto the Microsoft Advertising Network.
-Last year, Dept realized that many clients didn’t understand the value that could bring.
-“In the past, only 30% of our search clients used Bing Ads.
-“We educated clients on the incredible opportunity with Bing Ads,” Robert says.
+Last year, Dept realised that many clients didn’t understand the value that could bring.
+“In the past, only 30% of our search clients used Microsoft ads.
+“We educated clients on the incredible opportunity with Microsoft Advertising,” Robert says.
 “We also did a lot of testing.
-Now 75% of our clients use Bing Ads, and we’re working on getting the rest up and running,” Robert shares.
+Now 75% of our clients use Microsoft Advertising, and we’re working on getting the rest up and running,” Robert shares.
 “The results have been great.
-For many of our clients up to 10% of their traffic comes through Bing Ads.”
+For many of our clients up to 10% of their traffic comes through Microsoft ads.”
 Dept’s business has grown a lot, too—they’ve opened 120 new client accounts.
-“Our Bing Ads account managers are really special,” Robert says.
+“Our Microsoft Advertising account managers are really special,” Robert says.
 “Pheline Casier and Matthijs van Heijningen are supportive, dedicated, know exactly what we need and what our clients need from us.
 They go above and beyond to help us--that’s quite unique.
 They always make our collaboration more fun and successful.”